agarrharr/talking-dudes-podcast/_posts/2015-05-16-design-bootcamp-begins.md

 ---
 layout: post
 title: Design Bootcamp Begins
-summary: In which we talk my wife starting a design bootcamp
+summary: In which we talk to my wife about going to a design bootcamp
 link: https://s3.amazonaws.com/podcast.adamwadeharris.com/2015-05-16-3.mp3
 length: 1:03:19
 speaker: